js044/nenrikido/content/gallery.md

 {{< /card-small >}}

 {{< card-small filter="digil" id="sailor-psychic-sisters" >}}
-{{< lightbox-image lightbox-id="sailor" img-src="/images/gallery/sailor psychic sisters.png" alt="Tatsumaki and Fubuki drawn in a shoujo-esque style, dressed as sailor senshi.
+{{< lightbox-image lightbox-id="sailor" img-src="/images/gallery/spp.png" alt="Tatsumaki and Fubuki drawn in a shoujo-esque style, dressed as sailor senshi.
 Fubuki is attempting to deliver a speech while Tatsumaki interrupts by taking out the enemies prematurely." >}}
 ##### ***Sailor Psychic Sisters***
 > May 2021
 > Clip Studio Paint